Bikramai/TypeScript/README.md

 ## Project: Reminder-API
 - Set up a Node.js API with Express and TypeScript, defining type-safe CRUD routes to manage to-dos on the backend.
 Use axios or fetch in React to communicate with this API, ensuring type safety between the frontend and backend for a complete, type-safe application.

+- Executing TypeScript Code with Node
+- Setting up an Express Project
+- Creating a Router
+- Parsing Request Bodies
+- Building an API